BrooksLabUCSC/flair/README.md

 ## Example Files
 We have provided the following [example files](https://users.soe.ucsc.edu/~brooks/FLAIR_example_files/):
 - `na12878.cdna.200k.fa`, containing 200,000 nanopore cDNA sequencing reads subsampled from the [Native RNA Consortium](https://github.com/nanopore-wgs-consortium/NA12878/blob/master/RNA.md).
-This can be run through the FLAIR workflow starting from alignment.
+Running these reads through the align, correct, and collapse modules should take no more than 10 minutes with 4 threads and can be a way to quickly check that steps of FLAIR are working
 - `cll_shortread_junctions.gp`, a [genepred-formatted](https://genome.ucsc.edu/FAQ/FAQformat.html#format9) file of splice junctions observed from short read sequencing of CLL samples that can be used in the correction step.
 Junctions from short read sequencing are optional (deprecated)
 - `gencode_v24_complete.gp`, splice junctions from GENCODE v24 annotation that is supplied to the correction step (deprecated)

 Other downloads:
 - [promoter BED file](http://hgdownload.cse.ucsc.edu/goldenPath/hg18/encodeDCC/wgEncodeBroadHmm/wgEncodeBroadHmmGm12878HMM.bed.gz) to supplement in FLAIR-collapse for better TSS-calling for GM12878 cells
+- [Native RNA Pass reads](https://github.com/nanopore-wgs-consortium/NA12878/blob/master/RNA.md) Running these 10 million nanopore reads from `fastq` through flair align, correct, and collapse modules to assembled isoforms with 8 threads requires ~3.5 hours (includes ~2.5 hours of minimap2 alignment)